rails/rails/guides/source/testing.md

 ### Testing View Partials

 [Partial](layouts_and_rendering.html#using-partials) templates - usually called
-"partials" - are another device for breaking the rendering process into more manageable chunks.
+"partials" - can break the rendering process into more manageable chunks.
 With partials, you can extract pieces of code from your templates to separate files and reuse them throughout your templates.